 Automation integration into 3D spatial visualization tools, paired with AR & VR outputs, helps imagine a near future where the deployment of our design solutions become real-time cloud-based visualizations.
 Not only would this platform encompass a host of conceptual designs for graphic purposes, but function as an intelligent model that evolves through the life of the project.
 More importantly, this platform could facilitate the execution of new forms of quality control and analysis.
 With 3D and VR/AR environments at our disposal, a projects’ quality control would truly bridge the gap between conceptual design and final construction or implementation.

-WGI’s Planning Division provides public and private clients alike with clear and responsible development strategies through policy and design.
+WGI’s Planning experts provide public and private clients alike with clear and responsible development strategies through policy and design.
 We can assist at all project levels from visioning, research, and analysis to design, project management, and implementation.